 Then Christ says, "Because they will get their fill!"

-This is a BIG laugh line, a tagline on top of the tagline.
+this is a BIG laugh line, a tagline on top of the tagline.

 It brings together both the idea of being hungry and the idea of getting justics, BUT getting "your fill of justice" is clearly a double edged sword.
 Those who think they want justice may want to rethink what they are asking for.

-This is also a great example of how a verb at the end of the sentence works so well in humor.
+this is also a great example of how a verb at the end of the sentence works so well in humor.
 The last part "get their fill" is not a series of words in Greek, but a single verb.

 Of course, a lot of humor is based on exaggeration.
 A lot of this exaggeration suggest the humorous business that accompanied it when it was delivered.
 A lot of what Christ says is "over the top" and wouldn't have worked at all if the people of the time didn't see the humor in it.
 A lot of it would have simply come across as crazy.

 No one can read Christ statement about seeing a speck in our brother's eyes while missing the beam in our own without being struck by how exaggerated it is.
-Even, then you have to imagine it being performed in front of a crowd, with Christ having one arm over one eye, acting at the "beam" while offering to remove a speck from a friend's eye.
-This is very broad humor, slapstick.
+Even, then you have to imagine it being performed in front of a crowd, with Christ having one arm over one eye, acting at the "beam" while offering to remove a speck from a friend's eye. this is very broad humor, slapstick.
 Christ wasn't afraid of embarrassing himself by seeming childish.

 Unfortunately, people reading Christ today take every humorous exaggeration as gospel.
 (Pause).
 For them "a beam in the eye" is a weird outlier, rather than what is absolutely typical of Christ.
 They cannot hear the "perpetually flaming trash heap" as funny, partly because it has been translated into the boring "eternal fires of hell," but partly because generations of people have been brought up to see Christ as "holy", "divine," and little besides that.
 So, we don't hear the "weeping and gnashing of teeth" as a humorous illustration, as much as the Truth, with a capital "T." This makes Christ a really grim character, like John the Baptist, but that certainly isn't how he acts in the Gospels.
 He acts as though he doesn't have a care in the world.

-A great repeated example of this grimness is the repeated phrase "Woe to you," which Christ uses many places, most noticeably in his long diatribe against the religious leaders of his time in Mat 23:13-39.
+A great repeated example of this grimness is the repeated phrase "Woe to you," which Christ uses many places, most noticeably in his long diatribe against the religious leaders of his time in Matthew 23:13-39.
 "Woe to you" sounds properly religious because you never hear anything like that said in real life.
 The Greek term translated as "woe" is an exclamation of grief like a wail or a sob, not just a term for sadness.
 It is an exaggeration.

 However, people say something that means "woe to you" all the time in real life.
 They say, "Boo-hoo to you!"
 Notice, however, this phrase cannot be said seriously.
 Closer is the Jewish, "Oy vey".
 "Oy vey" is often, perhaps usually, used humorously, but it can also be a sincerely expression of sorrow as well.
 The Greek word translated as "woe", ouai, is very similar.
 In English, we might use "so sad" in a similar way, with multiple meanings.
 It has an ironic edge.
 It can be used to minimize a list of people's complaints about their hardships, rather than emphasize people's mistakes.
 Christ uses "So sad for you" to make fun of both.
 It makes the condemnation lighter, not heavier because it is exaggerated and entertaining.